Options

 • read(size?: number): any

-• The readable.read() method pulls some data out of the internal buffer and returns it.
-If no data available to be read, null is returned.
-By default, the data will be returned as a Buffer object unless an encoding has been specified using the readable.setEncoding() method or the stream is operating in object mode.
+• The readable.read() method reads data out of the internal buffer and returns it.
+If no data is available to be read, null is returned.
+By default, the data is returned as a Buffer object unless an encoding has been specified using the readable.setEncoding() method or the stream is operating in object mode.

 The optional size argument specifies a specific number of bytes to read.
 Ifsize bytes are not available to be read, null will be returned _unless_the stream has ended, in which case all of the data remaining in the internal buffer will be returned.